choyiny/cscc09.com/content/project.md

 of integration with the technology, up to x1.2.
 Please state in the `README.md` which complexity points are attempted as bonus as they will be evaluated separately.

-For instance, a challenging project with a challenge factor of 1.2 and a score of 78/100 will receive a final mark of 93/100.
+For example, a challenging project with a challenge factor of 1.2 and a score of 78/100 will receive a final mark of 93/100.

 # Syllabus

 The project comes in 6 parts.
-All team members must put their best effort to contribute to the project. **The instructor reserves the right to assign different grades to each of the team members based on their individual contributions on Github**.
+All team members must put their best effort to contribute to the project.
+**The instructor reserves the right to assign different grades to each of the team members based on their individual contributions on Github**.

 | Deliverable                | Weight         |
 | -------------------------- | -------------- |